tang0226/ent-ui/planning.md

 TODO:
   * Fix token stringification (entUI.getEntity "Invalid token" errors)
   * Allow EntUI initialization from config object
-  * Initialize UI state (by default or as predefined in standalone Entity)
-  * Add init options
-    * figure out order that init() calls should run

 --------------------------------------------------------------

-Cluttered and chaotic planning / theory:

-Initialization of path props:

-When an entity is created, it starts with no path.

-updatePaths utility: updates self path and all children:
- * Get path of parent, join this.key to that path
- * call updatePaths for all children

-addEntity: append

-Idea: initialize structure with tokens and parents data.
-Then, at the end of the constructor, after all children and stuff have been added, run updatePaths ONLY IF THIS ENTITY HAS NO PARENT.
-This way, we are guaranteed to begin from the top level

 Target API calls